-Even after the war ended, the clubs continued to be a unifying force.
-In 1868, Jarvis organized Mothers’ Friendship Day, centered around picnics and other pacifist activities.
-The events brought together mothers of former foes and encouraged reconciliation among area families.
+Following the war, the clubs continued to be a unifying force.
+In 1868, Jarvis organized a Mothers’ Friendship Day, which brought together mothers of former foes and encouraged reconciliation among area families.

 ANNA JARVIS AND 500 WHITE CARNATIONS

-Back to Anna – shortly after her mother’s death, Anna organized a memorial.
-She held it at her mother’s church in Grafton, West Virginia.
-During the service, she passed out 500 white carnations (her mother’s favorite) to all the mothers in attendance.
+Shortly after her mother’s death, Anna organized a memorial at her mother’s church in Grafton, West Virginia.
+During the service, she passed out 500 white carnations (her mother’s favorite flower) to all the mothers in attendance.
 With this unofficial inauguration, Anna began writing letters to national, state and local politicians to gain their support for a Mother’s Day movement.

 Finally in 1914, President Woodrow Wilson made things official.
 He signed Proclamation 1268, which created a national Mother’s Day as A public expression of love and reverence for the mothers of our country.

 Letter signed by President Woodrow Wilson establishing Mother’s Day

 The second Sunday in May became the official day of celebration.
 And the wearing of a white carnation, Ann Jarvis’ favorite flower, became a tradition.

 THE CONTROVERSY OVER MOTHER’S DAY CARDS

 Anna Jarvis’ originally intended for Mother’s Day to be a personal celebration between mothers and their families (this is why Mother’s takes the singular possessive and not the plural).
 She imagined it as a time when millions would visit their mothers and write personal, hand written notes expressing their love and affection.